EGichuhi/EGichuhi/README.md

 - 👋 Hi, I’m @Eunice
-- 👀 I’m interested in data visualization, analysis and manipulation.
+- 👀 I’m interested in data.
-- 🌱 I’m currently learning data analysis and my goal is to be a Data Engineer,
+- 🌱 I’m currently learning data science and my goal is to be a Data Engineer,
 - 📫 You can reach me through email: ewgichuh@uwaterloo.ca